bradbell/xrst/sphinx/test_out/auto_file_dev.rst

-    page_name, (str) containing the name of this page. page_title,  (str) containing the title for this page. parent_page, (int) index in sinfo_list for the parent of this page. in_parent_file, (bool) is this page in same input file as its parent.
+    page_name, (str) containing the name of this page. page_title,  (str) containing the title for this page. parent_page, (int) index in pinfo_list for the parent of this page. in_parent_file, (bool) is this page in same input file as its parent.

 .. meta::